gnairooze/SimpleHooks/docs/pluggable-listener-plan.md

 **Environment Variable Naming Convention:**

-- Plugin configuration is read from environment variables named: `{ListenerType.Name}_CONFIG`
+- Plugin configuration is read from environment variables named: `SimpleHooks_Listener_{ListenerType.Name}_CONFIG`
-- Example: For ListenerType with Name="TypeA", the system reads `TYPEA_CONFIG` environment variable
+- Example: For ListenerType with Name="TypeA", the system reads `SimpleHooks_Listener_TYPEA_CONFIG` environment variable
 - This allows each plugin type to have independent configuration without conflicts

 **Server Startup Process:**

 1. Query all ListenerType records from database
-2. For each ListenerType:
-   - Load plugin DLL from `Path`
+2. Query all ListenerDefinition records from database
+3. While initializing ListenerDefinition, call CreatePluginInstance method to create the plugin instance for each ListenerType.
+Pass the Url, TypeId, timeoutInMinutes, headers as parameters to the CreatePluginInstance method.
-   - Create plugin instance
+4. Store the plugin instance in the ListenerDefinition.ListenerPlugin property.
-   - Read configuration from `{Name}_CONFIG` environment variable
-   - Initialize plugin with headers, timeout, URL, and type-specific options
-   - Cache initialized plugin for runtime use

 #### Task 1.3: Update Database Schema